getgrav/grav-learn/pages/02.content/02.headers/docs.md

 append_url_extension: '.json'
 ```

-Allows the page to override the default extension and set one programatically.
+Allows the page to override the default extension and set one programmatically.
 It will also set the appropriate header attributes for the response.

 ### Cache-control